 LeAnn wants those considering foster care to know the following words of advice:

-“One of the most important things I’ve learned.
-Each one needs something different.
+“One of the most important things I’ve learned is that each one needs something different.
 The biggest hurdle is figuring out what they need.
 I like a challenge…..
 [To figure out] What does that kid need from us?
 What are we here to give this child?
 It’s also what can be incredibly frustrating.
 When they struggle so badly and you can’t reach them.
 I have to remember that you can’t reach them all.
 You’ve got to meet them where they’re at.”

 “Kids in care are no different from any other child.
 They need love, boundaries and consistency.”